- Course type: Self-paced

 Check out our CLEP Preparation resources!
 We've got CLEP courses to teach you the material, comprehensive CLEP study guides to help you study, CLEP practice tests to test your knowledge, and CLEP informational articles to get you up to speed on testing logistics.

 Syllabus and Course Information

 When you've finished taking this CLEP History of the United States I course, you should feel comfortable responding to questions on the objectives summarized below; this study guide was developed to reflect the test topics on the actual CLEP exam.
-You can also use the final exam at the end of the course to see how well you understood the material.
+You can also use the final CLEP US History 1 practice test at the end of the course to see how well you understood the material.